JasonJiangs/JasonJiangs.github.io/_pages/about.md

 # 🗨 About Me
 I am a PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
-I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.

 I took a gap year to work as a visiting researcher at Westlake University collaborating with [Prof. Fajie Yuan](https://en.westlake.edu.cn/faculty/fajie-yuan.html) and